 We’ve checked out quite a few practice test papers and haven’t really found anything outstanding yet (if you publish great practice test papers, please get in touch so we can recommend you).

 So what do we suggest?

 Firstly, if your child’s school prepares them for the transfer test, they’ll have practice test papers for them.
 If they’re doing one or two practice tests per week in school, an extra one at home might be overkill!
 Far better to go over the tests they do in school and revise any troublesome topics.
-You can find a checklist of English and Maths topics on this website, plus links to all revision material, tips and quizzes.

 Otherwise the best practice papers to use are the actual AQE past papers.